-If a director uses stage lighting instruments or scenery, other than those described in C&CR Section 1033 (c) (2) (F), without League approval, the Contest manager shall report the violation to the State Theatre Director.
+• If a director uses stage lighting instruments or scenery, other than those described in C&CR Section 1033 (c) (2) (F), without League approval, the Contest manager shall report the violation to the State Theatre Director.
 The incident shall be reported to the appropriate Executive Committee as a violation of the Ethics Code.
 The full range of penalties may apply.

 An official timekeeper shall give the company two warnings during the performance when 15 and 35-minutes have elapsed.
-Procedures to be followed shall be determined at the Planning Meeting, reviewed with each cast at the official rehearsal and reviewed with directors at the Director Meeting.
+Additional warnings given at 5,4,3,2,1 and 30 seconds and 15 seconds.
+Procedures to be followed shall be determined at the Planning Meeting, reviewed with each cast at the official rehearsal and reviewed with directors at the Director Meeting